cesar-yoab/bpost1/README.md

 inside the R console.

 ## CES Data
-To download the data for the investigation we used the **cesR**, documentation for such package is available [here](https://hodgettsp.github.io/cesR/).
+To download the data for the investigation we used the **cesR** R package, documentation for such can be found [here](https://hodgettsp.github.io/cesR/).
 If you would prefer to download the data from the CES website directly it can be found
 [here](http://ces-eec.ca/).

 ## Files in this repo